Why virtual reality experiences are the future of L&D

 Level 3: Practicing an authentic task

 At this level, the learner is immersed in the task (s)he would perform in the reality of their work environment.
 The focus is on the application of skills.
-The success depends on how closely the learning events resemble the authentic work situation (including the role others play) and how effectively the learner is debriefed after the process to improve what they’re doing.
+The success depends on how closely the learning events resembles the authentic work situation (including the role others play) and how effectively the learner is debriefed after the process to improve what (s)he is doing.

 To move beyond level 3, the organization must consider how the VIE can be used to create work & products.